Mini sprint: The car

 The mini-sprint shares overall dimensions that are similar if not identical to a full-size midget.
 Mini-sprints have a wheelbase that is between 66 in and 74 in.
-In fact many competitors are actually making use of old midget chassis.
+In fact, numerous competitors are actually making use of old midget chassis.
 Mini-sprints are exclusively front-engined cars that have their engines located near the middle of the chassis.
-The maximum offset from the centerline of the chassis is 6 in. (this is opposed to modified midgets or super-lites that have their engine located radically offset to the left).
+The maximum offset from the centerline of the chassis is 6 in (this is opposed to modified midgets or super-lites that have their engine located offset to the left).
 Mini-sprints also share suspensions that are identical to sprints and midgets.
 The most popular chassis is the four bar.
-This is a suspension system that makes use of 4 torsion bars (2 front / 2 rear) that use torsion arms and shocks to regulate suspension travel.
+This is a suspension system which makes use of 4 torsion bars (2 front / 2 rear) that utilize torsion arms and shocks to regulate suspension travel.
 Some cars will run with a wing on top to help with downforce to get the car to stick to the track.
 Others will run without a wing to let the car slide for more exciting racing.
-Mini Sprints also known as Micro sprints have 600cc engines and are chain driven sprint cars, the way the driver sits is not like a midget and a 410 sprint, the drivers sit with their legs extended out right beside the firewall, which on the other side sits the engine.
+Mini Sprints (also known as Micro sprints) have 600cc engines and are chain driven sprint cars.
+The way the driver sits is not like a midget and a 410 sprint.
+The drivers sit with their legs extended outright beside the firewall, which on the other side sits the engine.
 The major event is the Tulsa Shootout, which is the opening event at the SageNet Center held as the preliminary events for the Chili Bowl Nationals a few weeks beforehand after Boxing Day.
 Classes include A-class Wing, A-Class non-wing, Wing-Restricted, non-wing restricted, and Junior Sprints.